MAD2023-Team4/23-CacheFlash/README.md

 #### App Catergory: Education
 ### Stage 1 - App Features:
-- Login and sign-up page for users (Hui Ting, Samuel)
+- Login and sign-up page for users (Hui Ting)
-- Home page - Displays all the default flashcards, and the learn and test feature, and has a bottom navigation view (Samuel)
+- Home page - Displays all the default flashcards, and the learn and test feature (Samuel)
-- Learn Yourself - user gets to learn concepts using flashcards, with interactive animations (Bryan)
+- Learn Yourself - user gets to learn concepts using flashcards.
+(Bryan)
 - Test Yourself - user gets to access his/her own knowledge of the topic of choice, by recalling answer by typing answer out, the system will check if the answer typed out matches the correct answer.
-(John, Bryan)
+(John)
 - Profile page (Hui Ting)
 - App UI and logo (Victoria)

-#### Other Tasks:
 - Uploading to play store (Samuel & Hui Ting)
 - Slides (Group)
 - Google feedback form for account deletion (John)